 How Often to Wax Your New Car

 Waxes don’t last forever.
 After some time, waxes will lose their properties and won’t protect your car’s paint anymore.
-Like everything, they too have an “expiration date” or shelf life.
+Like everything, they, too, have an “expiration date” or shelf life.

 - The quality and type of wax – if you’re using some cheap products, you can’t expect them to last long.
 That’s why I always recommend using high-quality car waxes from reputable companies.
 For instance, synthetic waxes will last longer than natural waxes.
-Check my recommendation for the best car waxes.
-Some of those waxes require re-application after five months, which is fantastic.

 - How you wash your car – if you don’t wash your vehicle correctly, you’ll quickly remove any protection applied to the car’s paint, and waxes won’t last long.
-Check my thorough guide on how to wash your vehicle without damaging the car wax.

 - If you have a garage – the car wax will last longer since it’s not exposed to all the weather elements all the time.
 Cars kept in the garage may extend the wax longevity even for a whole month or two.

-- How often you drive the car – it’s obvious, the more you drive your vehicle, the more car wax gets weaker.
+- How often you drive the car – it’s obvious: the more you drive your vehicle, the more car wax gets weaker.
 It’s more exposed to all the weather elements and other things that damage waxes, so it’s expected for the wax to last shorter.